Your best sales rep doesn't work for your company anymore.

 Customers trust traditional business communication -- like marketing, advertising, and sales -- less than ever before.
 Today, you need word-of-mouth recommendations and reviews from your customers to convince someone new to win you the sale.

 To do that, you need lots of glowing reviews and testimonials to do the work for you.
 More than half of the customers we surveyed said they trust word-of-mouth recommendations and customer reviews the post when purchasing business software, so suffice it to say, these are important initiatives to ask your customers to help you with.
-To get you started, read our best practices for asking for a customer testimonial below -- along with some tried-and-true email templates.
+To get you started, read our best practices for asking for a customer testimonial below -- along with some tried-and-true email templates you can use no matter what relationship you have with your customers.

 Determine if you want to use automation or send requests manually.